flatpak/flatpak.github.io/source/getting.html.haml.markdown

   </pre>

-  A `flatpak` package is available in [Ubuntu 16.10](https://wiki.ubuntu.com/YakketyYak) and newer via universe, however this is an older version, and its recommended that you use the one from the PPA.
+  A `flatpak` package is available in [Ubuntu 16.10](https://wiki.ubuntu.com/YakketyYak) and newer via universe, however this is an older version, and it's recommended that you use the one from the PPA.

 </div></div></div></section>